- How is melanoma skin cancer treated?

 Trametinib (Mekinist): This drug has been shown to cause some melanomas with BRAF changes to shrink.
-This drug is a pill taken once a day.
+It is a pill taken once a day.
 Common side effects include rash, diarrhea, and swelling.
 Rare but serious side effects can include heart damage, loss of vision, lung problems, and skin infections.

 When used by itself, this drug does not seem to help shrink as many melanomas as the BRAF inhibitors (although it can still help some people).
-One approach now being studied is to combine it with a BRAF inhibitor in the hope of causing tumors to shrink for longer periods of time.
-Early study results have been promising, showing that some side effects (such as the development of other skin cancers) might actually be less common with the combination, but further research is needed.
+Another approach is to combine it with a BRAF inhibitor in the hope of causing tumors to shrink for longer periods of time.
+Study results combining this drug with dabrafenib have been promising, showing that some side effects (such as the development of other skin cancers) are actually less common with the combination.

 Drugs that target cells with changes in the C-KIT gene

 A small portion of melanomas have changes in a gene called C-KIT that help them grow.
 These gene changes are more common in melanomas that start in certain parts of the body: